arpitsharma2010/Crop-Yield-Prediction/README.md

 Crop Yield Prediction Project
 Overview
-This repository contains two phases of a crop yield prediction project, aimed at predicting the yield of crops in tons per hectare based on various environmental and cultivation factors.
-The project utilizes both traditional machine learning models and big data processing with Apache Spark to address scalability and performance optimization.
+This repository contains the implementation of a crop yield prediction system, which uses machine learning models to predict the yield of crops in tons per hectare based on various environmental and cultivation factors.
+The project includes two main phases:

 Here is the link to the dataset used for this project :- https://www.kaggle.com/datasets/samuelotiattakorah/agriculture-crop-yield

+Machine learning model development and validation using Python and popular data science libraries.
+Integration with a Flask web application to allow users to interact with the model through a web interface.
 Files
-phase1and2.ipynb: Implements the preprocessing and machine learning models using Python libraries such as Pandas, Scikit-learn, and Matplotlib for data visualization. phase3.ipynb: Implements the data processing and analytics using Apache Spark, enhancing the capability to handle large datasets efficiently.
+phase1and2.ipynb: Machine learning implementation using Pandas, Scikit-learn, and Matplotlib for data visualization and model training. phase3.ipynb: Enhancement of the project using Apache Spark to handle larger datasets and improve processing efficiency. app.py: Flask application that serves a web interface for the crop yield prediction model. home.html, styles.css: Frontend files for the web application providing a user-friendly interface for data input and display of the prediction results.
 Phase 1 and 2: Machine Learning Implementation Description
-In the initial phases, the project focuses on:
+These phases focus on:

-Data cleaning and preprocessing to prepare the dataset for model training.
+Preprocessing the data to prepare it for machine learning.
-Exploratory data analysis (EDA) to understand the dataset's characteristics.
+Performing exploratory data analysis to uncover insights from the data.
-Training machine learning models including Linear Regression, K-Nearest Neighbors, and Naive Bayes to predict crop yields.
+Training and evaluating models such as Linear Regression, K-Nearest Neighbors, and Naive Bayes.
 Technologies Used
 Python
 Pandas for data manipulation
-Matplotlib and Seaborn for data visualization Scikit-learn for implementing machine learning models Phase 3: Apache Spark Implementation
+Matplotlib and Seaborn for data visualization Scikit-learn for building machine learning models Phase 3: Apache Spark Implementation
 Description
-To handle larger datasets and improve computational efficiency, the project scales up using Apache Spark:
+Leverages Apache Spark for:

+Efficient data handling and processing of large datasets.
-Utilizes Spark SQL for data ingestion and preprocessing.
-Employs Spark's DataFrame API to perform data transformations and aggregations efficiently.
+Utilizing Spark SQL and DataFrame API for data transformations and aggregations.
-Implements feature engineering and machine learning within the Spark ecosystem to ensure scalability.
+Integrating machine learning pipelines in a distributed environment.
 Technologies Used
 Apache Spark
-PySpark for Spark's Python API
+PySpark
-Spark SQL for data querying
+Flask Web Application
+Description
+The Flask app provides a web interface to interact with the machine learning model.
+Users can input parameters such as rainfall, temperature, crop type, soil type, and other factors to receive a prediction on crop yield.

+Setup
+Run pip install flask to install Flask.
+Use python app.py to start the web server.
+Open a web browser and go to http://127.0.0.1:5000/ to view the application.
+Technologies Used
+Flask for the web framework.
+HTML/CSS for the frontend.
 Getting Started
-To run these notebooks:
+To set up and run the project:

-Ensure you have Python installed, along with Jupyter Notebooks or JupyterLab.
+Ensure Python is installed.
-For phase1and2.ipynb, install the required Python packages using pip install pandas matplotlib seaborn scikit-learn.
+Install required libraries using pip install pandas matplotlib seaborn scikit-learn pyspark flask.
-For phase3.ipynb, Apache Spark needs to be set up along with PySpark.
-Follow the official Spark installation guide.
+Follow instructions in the Flask Web Application section to launch the web interface.
 Contribution
 Contributions are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Please open an issue first to discuss what you would like to change.

 License
 Distributed under the MIT License.
 See LICENSE for more information.